Applications of Arithmetic Geometric Mean Inequality

 Theorem 3.8 The following statements are equivalent:

-1) Let and be positive operators in,.
-Then
+1) Let and

 for.

-2) Let be positive operators in, n is even integer,.
-Then
+2) Let be positive operators in

 for.